Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Within-deployment learning and optimization

 \subsection{Online learning with Large Language Models (LLMs)}

 The challenges discussed above fundamentally stem from limited data, which forces compromises such as overly simple or misspecified models and restrictive bias–variance tradeoffs.
-In many applications involving humans, rich semantic background information—such as pretreatment information in electronic health records—and immediate, high-context data—such as student question-answer interactions in online education, or browsing behavior in digital marketing—are often available.
+In many applications involving humans, rich semantic background information, such as pretreatment information in electronic health records, and immediate, high-context data, such as student question-answer interactions in online education, or browsing behavior in digital marketing—are often available.
 However, this information is typically unstructured (e.g., text) and high-dimensional, making it difficult to incorporate into traditional online RL algorithms.
-As a result, the agent is often forced to learn from scratch using only highly processed summaries of this information.
-Recent advances in large language models (LLMs), which encode foundational knowledge from natural language, offer a promising way to bridge this gap by injecting rich background and textual information into the learning process.
+As a result, the agent often learns from scratch from only coarse summaries of this information.
+Large language models (LLMs), which encode broad knowledge from natural language, offer a way to bring this background and textual information directly into the learning process.

-By analyzing rich contextual information—such as a user’s profile or brief interactions—an LLM can infer unobserved states, effectively mitigating data scarcity.
-For instance, in health intervention settings, an LLM can interpret a participant’s open-ended self-reported text (e.g., “my leg is sore today”) and infer the underlying state (e.g., injury or reduced mobility) that a standard RL policy without text input would otherwise treat as latent and will have to infer from limited sensor monitoring through a partially observable MDP framework \citep{karine2025using}.
-Such approaches have shown some promise across domains in simulated settings, including inferring latent depression \citep{ohse2024zero}, loneliness and pain \citep{terheyden2025new} that would have otherwise been difficult to infer from the non-textual data collected.
-In the social and behavioral sciences, similar techniques have been used to trace students’ latent knowledge states in online education \citep{zhan2024knowledge}, segment customers or estimate satisfaction in marketing \citep{li2025consumer}, and infer search intent or relevance in e-commerce \citep{soviero2024chatgpt}.
-Some are validated in real-world experiments such as \cite{li2023eliciting} on personal preferences or latent traits and \cite{kumar2024supporting} on self-confidence states.
+By analyzing rich contextual information, such as a user's profile or brief interactions, an LLM can infer unobserved states, effectively mitigating data scarcity.
+For instance, in health intervention settings, an LLM can read a participant's open-ended self-report (e.g., “my leg is sore today”) and use it to adjust or veto the RL agent's recommended action---information a text-blind policy would otherwise have to recover as a latent state from limited sensor monitoring under a partially observable MDP \citep{karine2025using}.
+Such approaches have shown some promise across domains, including inferring latent depression \citep{ohse2024zero}, loneliness \citep{garg2023lonxplain}, and pain \citep{amidei2025exploring} from text that would otherwise have been difficult to infer from the non-textual data collected.
+In the social and behavioral sciences, similar techniques have been used to trace students' latent knowledge states in online education \citep{zhan2024knowledge}, segment customers in marketing \citep{li2025consumer}, and infer relevance in e-commerce search \citep{soviero2024chatgpt}.
+Some have been validated with human participants, such as \cite{li2023eliciting} on content preferences, moral reasoning, and information validation, and \cite{cosentino2024towards} on subjective sleep health.